Recycling in the United Kingdom: Local councils and recycling

-Although recycling is required right across the UK, recycling rules differ depending on the local council.
-Some local councils have implemented a one-box system for separating household waste, whereas others have provided many more boxes, and this recyclable waste is often collected at different times from standard landfill waste collections.
+Although recycling is required across the UK, recycling rules used to differ depending on the local council, with some local councils implementing a one container system for separating household waste, whereas others provided many more containers.
+Recyclable waste is often collected at different times from standard landfill waste collections.

-There are also different schemes in place across the country to determine where the waste goes and how it is used.

-In England, the local authorities are given targets by Defra.
+In England, local authorities are given targets by Defra.
 It is these local targets which help the government to achieve its national targets.
-However, local authorities are given flexibility in deciding how to best meet these targets, hence the number of different schemes in place.
+Local authorities were given flexibility in deciding how to best meet these targets, hence there was a number of different schemes in place, for example:

+Ipswich

+The Ipswich Borough Council did not collect glasses and Tetra Pak cartons from households.
+It also did not have a dedicated food waste container bin (which currently goes into the non-recycling bin).
+However due to a change with national legislation, the council began accepting glasses and Tetra Packs in household recycling bins from 1 June 2026.
+It now provides a weekly food waste collection.

 London

 The issue of waste management and recycling is acute in London - the capital produces 17 million tonnes of waste each year, forecast to rise to 26.5 million tonnes in 2020.
-The Mayor's Greater London Authority sets the framework for dealing with waste within a London-wide Municipal Waste Management Strategy including recycling targets for the London Boroughs to meet, which are made statutory within the London Plan.
+The Mayor's Greater London Authority set the framework for dealing with waste within a London-wide Municipal Waste Management Strategy that included recycling targets for the London Boroughs to meet, made statutory within the London Plan.
 The existing organisational arrangements however are complex with a number of waste disposal authorities at sub-regional and local levels.

-Newcastle-under-Lyme

-Newcastle-under-Lyme Borough Council now has a six bin collection scheme.
+Simpler recycling